 Types of PTSD

-At the Chelsea Psychology Clinic, our specialist consultants are highly experienced in handling a broad range of Post Traumatic Stress Disorders.
+At the Chelsea Psychology Clinic, our psychologists are highly experienced in handling a broad range of Post Traumatic Stress Disorders in multiple models of therapy.
 From less severe cases, where a person has recurring dreams that begin after a relationship breaks down, to more extreme cases, of soldiers who are psychologically shattered by orders they’ve carried out during war, PTSD comes in various forms.

 As explained by Mind UK, it’s possible to experience: